Limerick: Art

 The Limerick City Gallery of Art on Pery Square is the city's chief venue for contemporary art exhibitions.
 It is home to a permanent collection of Irish art, which shows works from the early 18th to 20th century.
 The gallery houses the National Collection of Contemporary Drawing founded by the artist Samuel Walsh in 1987.
 Limerick's major contemporary art event is EVA International, Ireland's Biennial of Contemporary Art.
-EVA International, centered mainly in the Limerick City Gallery of Art, is curated by varying guest curators and includes contemporary artworks by both international and Irish artists.
+EVA International, centred mainly in the Limerick City Gallery of Art, is curated by varying guest curators and includes contemporary artworks by both international and Irish artists.

 Other Limerick arts groups include Contact Studios, which provides individual studio spaces for visual artists; Ormston House, a meeting place for the arts; and Limerick Printmakers Studio and Gallery, which provides printmaking facilities, a venue for exhibitions and events and an education programme.

 Theatre

 The Lime Tree Theatre officially opened at the Mary Immaculate College campus in October 2012.
 The venue hosts theatre, music, comedy, traditional arts, schools' performances, and conferences.

 The Belltable on O'Connell Street hosts local playwrights and drama productions.
 The University Concert Hall located in the University of Limerick is a 1,000 seat venue and provides a large venue for national and international acts to visit the city.
-Limerick is also the home of street theatre companies, including "The Umbrella Project".

-There is also the Impact Theatre Company, and Bottomdog Theatre Company.
+Limerick is also the home of street theatre companies, including Lumen Street Theatre, Impact Theatre Company, and Bottomdog Theatre Company.